jeremyrea/staticbrace/_posts/2013-11-03-building-a-new-home-for-the-web.md

 #Solution
 This list alone brought down the available options to a very small number.
 At first I stumbled upon Jekyll, which seemed to do pretty much everything I wanted.
 After starting the process for setting it up, I quickly realised that it would take a very long time to get it running since theming would have needed to be done by myself and my time is limited (I'm no HTML/CSS/javascript guru).
 This led me to [Octopress](https://github.com/imathis/octopress), which is a framework for Jekyll and takes care of all the "boring stuff".
 In other words, you clone the Octopress repo into a directory, point your web server config to the proper file and presto, you're up-and-running - ready to start writing.

-The nice thing with Octopress is that it comes with a default theme already installed, with the installation of a new theme (built by the community) only 3 commands away.
+The nice thing with Octopress is that it comes with a default theme, similar to the one used at [octopress.org](http://octopress.org), already installed, with the installation of a new theme (built by the community) only 3 commands away.
+Visite the About page for information on how to use the theme of this site.

 How does the typical workflow look like?
 Very simple!
     rake new_post["New Post Name"]